Did you know that 90% of all marketers say social media marketing has increased their business exposure?

-The Importance of Social Media for Web Traffic
+The Importance of Social Media Marketing and Advertising for Web Traffic

 1. Social media posts drive targeted traffic.